 PV8522SCD is the cool down valve in the DBX for the Solenoid.
 It takes return flow from the lead reservoir to HX8524 the large ambient vaporizer on the north wall of Hall B. The flow must return through this valve until the temperature is below 8K so that the 4K supply flow is not warmed in the heat exchanger in the ESMTL.
 If the heat load of the SST and the U-tubes and the VCL’s is too high then it may be that this valve will be the return path and PV8522SR will remain closed.

 PV8522SR is the cold return valve for the Solenoid.
 Flow from the lead reservoir flows through this valve if/when it is below 8K back to the ESR for energy recovery.
 It can also provide back pressure on the lead flow reservoir to drive the lead flow if the return pressure on the lead return line is a bit too high.
-Its control input will be PT8620
+Its control input will be PT8620.
+It can also be throttled if needed to provide pressure to drive flow through EV8612 to the Magnet Reservoir.

 Solenoid Service Tower Elements